aedirnia/playlist/README.md

 # playlist
-plays the songs in a list
+plays the songs in a given list opens firefox